Kagebounshin/neverday-milestone-project-1/README.md

 * As a user I can read about the band.

-* As a user I can get access to all the tour dates, tickets, music, and all the different social media accounts.
+* As a user I can get access to all the show dates.

+* As a user I could purchases tickets to the shows.

-* As a user I will have access to the bands music.
+* As a user I will be directed to the bands music.

 * As a fan I will have access to the bands social media accounts.

-* As an employer I should get access on how to book the band.
+* As an employer I should get access on how to book the band for future shows.

 links to mock ups, wireframes etc.